Anandawd/Project-FlexiSpace-Apps/README.md

 - Ensure the backend and frontend servers are running simultaneously for proper functionality.
 - If you encounter issues, make sure all dependencies are installed and the necessary ports are available.

-Enjoy exploring the Office Space Rental Project!
+Enjoy exploring the Flex Space Project!